 All members publish a quarterly magazine on small-scale sustainable agriculture and agroecology.
 But we do much more.
 Below, we update you on our other activities and programmes.

 July 2014: The International Photo Competition 'Family farming: feeding the world, caring for the earth', visualizes how family farmers around the world produce healthy and nutritious food while they respect the environment and contribute to biodiversity.
-You can now choose your favourite photos.
+You can now participate and choose your favourite photos.

 June 2014: The growing support for agroecology on the international political agenda was discussed on May 18th in Juazeiro, Brazil.
 Experts shared the various challenges they face in their respective countries when promoting agroecology.

 May 2014: Brazil’s Third National Encounter on Agroecology was a huge success and the ripples have spread as far as President Dilma Rousseff’s office.
 Days after the meeting, while announcing a new plan for family farming and food security in Brazil, Dilma stated that the future of Brazil will lie in “the marriage between family farming and agroecology”.